 We have transformed our business and optimised our business structure to create a business model that we believe balances risks and benefits and has strong sustainability.
 We have optimised our asset and liability structure.
 With respect to assets, we have improved our returns on loans, while maintaining a low proportion of high-risk assets.
-As at 30 June 2017, our risk-weighted assets to total assets ratio was 59.51% and our loan-to-deposit ratio was 70.1%.
+As at 30 June 2018, our risk-weighted assets to total assets ratio was 61.82% and our loan-to-deposit ratio was 69.7%.
 At the same time, in view of the state of the PRC economy and guidance from state macro-control policy, we have maintained reasonable and balanced growth of our total amount of credit, and, on this basis, we have shifted the focus of our work to the adjustment and optimisation of our credit structure and the cultivation of new growth areas.
 We have optimised our corporate loan product mix in terms of industry allocation, customer allocation and geographical allocation.
-Our project loans as at 31 December 2016 amounted to RMB946.6 billion, which were mainly applied to key fields such as transportation, public facilities, functional upgrading of key cities, high-quality government-purchased services and advanced manufacturing.
+We have supported the "13th Five-Year Plan", "four regions", "three supporting belts", the construction of Xiong'an New Area, and other key projects and programs.
+Domestic project loans in the amount of RMB 1.14 trillion were extended during the year ended 31 December 2017, representing an increase of RMB193 billion compared with the same period in the previous year.
+We also supported 123 "Going Global" projects with a total loan amount of U.S.\$33.9 billion.
 High quality businesses with strong growth potential, such as personal loans, loans to SMEs and trade finance, have been increasing, which has promoted the development of our large, medium and small customer base and the development of both traditional and emerging markets.
 With respect to liabilities, through the sale of wealth management products, we re-directed high-cost term deposits and generated income from transaction fees.
 Meanwhile, we optimised the liabilities structure and effectively controlled the cost of capital.

 We have continued to optimise our income structure.
 We significantly enhanced our efforts to develop low capital consumption intermediary businesses and emerging businesses.
 In addition, we have pushed forward the diversification of our businesses and promoted a more diversified, stable and balanced income structure.
 We believe our intermediary businesses lead our peers in terms of both volume and pace of growth.
-For the year ended 31 December 2015, our fee and commission income was RMB161.7 billion.
-For the year ended 31 December 2016, our fee and commission income was RMB164.7 billion, representing an increase of 1.9% over the year ended 31 December 2015.
-For the six months ended 30 June 2017, our fee and commission income was RMB85.4 billion, representing a decrease of 6.0% as compared to the same period in 2016, as a result of the Bank actively reducing fees and offering discounts.
+For the year ended 31 December 2016, our fee and commission income was RMB164.7 billion.
+For the year ended 31 December 2017, our fee and commission income was RMB158.7 billion, representing a decrease of 3.7% over the year ended 31 December 2016.
+For the six months ended 30 June 2018, our fee and commission income was RMB87.7 billion, representing an increase of 2.7% as compared to the same period in 2017, as a result of the Bank actively reducing fees and offering discounts.
 Income from agency funds and insurance, investment and financing consulting, bond issuance and underwriting, corporate wealth management services, asset custody and other business decreased due to volatility in the bond and capital markets, insurance product regulation, replacement of business tax with VAT and other factors during the reporting period.